jacobobryant/biff/slate/source/index.html.md

         :biff.crux.jdbc/password "..."
         :biff.crux.jdbc/host "..."
         :biff.crux.jdbc/port ...
-        :hello.biff/host "example.com"
+        :example.biff/host "example.com"
-        :hello.biff.crux.jdbc/dbname "hello"
-        :hello.mailgun/api-key "..."}
+        :example.mailgun/api-key "..."}
  :dev {:inherit [:prod]
        :biff/dev true
-       :hello.biff/host "localhost"}}
+       :example.biff/host "localhost"}}
 ```

 <aside class="warning">Keep this file out of source control if it contains any secrets.</aside>

 The system map is mostly flat, with namespaced keys.
 For example, Biff
-configuration for the example app is stored under the `:hello.biff` namespace.
+configuration for the example app is stored under the `:example.biff` namespace.
 You could run multiple Biff apps in the same process by using a different
 namespace, e.g. `(biff.system/start-biff sys 'another-app)`.
 Keys under
 the `:biff` namespace (e.g. `:biff/dev` from `config.edn` above) will become
 defaults for all Biff apps.

 Similarly, the return values from `biff.system/start-biff` will be namespaced.
 For example,
-you can get the Crux node in our example app with `(:hello.biff/node @biff.core/system)`.
+you can get the Crux node in our example app with `(:example.biff/node @biff.core/system)`.

 When the `:biff/init` plugin reads in your `config.edn` file, it will merge the
 nested maps according to the current environment and the value of `:inherit`.